ekoenig4/private_production/README.md

 Before submitting it, it is a good idea to go inside the simpack and check if everyting looks ok (e.g. the correct fragment, correct processing sequence in `nanoaod_run.sh`, correct CRAB parammeters in `crab_config.py`, etc.).

+### Make a range of simpacks in one go
+In case you need to submit a range of simpacks (e.g. similar samples with mass variations and for multiple data-taking eras), this can be done more conveniently using the `build_simpack_loop.py` script (also in the [run](https://github.com/LukaLambrecht/private-sample-production/tree/main/run) directory).
+The main input to this script consists of a simple `.txt` file, in which each line has the following structure `<sample name> <path to gridpack> <path to generator fragment> <path to conditions folder>`
+(where the different parts are separated by spaces).
+The script [run/input/HHto4b_Run3_mHvariations/make_input_file.py](https://github.com/LukaLambrecht/private-sample-production/blob/main/run/input/HHto4b_Run3_mHvariations/make_input_file.py) contains an example of making such a file, but must be adapted to each use case.
+The other arguments to `build_simpack_loop.py` are similar to `build_simpack.py`.
+Run with the `-h` option for more info.

+Note: running `python3 build_simpack_loop.py` with the appropriate arguments will first build all the simpacks, and then ask for confirmation to submit all of them.
+In case you skipped the submission, you can do that later without needing to rebuild all the simpacks by running `python3 build_simpack_loop.py -i <folder with simpacks>`
+(i.e. by using a folder with simpacks instead of the `.txt` input file).

 ## Submit the simpack and monitor the progress
 After checking that all looks good, submit the simpack simply by going inside and running `./crab_submit.sh`.
 Note that you need a valid proxy for this step.